MouseBiteLabs/Game-Boy-Enhance/AGBM-01 (AA Batteries)/README.md

 - [Octopart](https://octopart.com/search?autosugg_idx=test&currency=USD&specs=0&full_query=ltc3527+&q=ltc3527&nq=ltc3527&s=1&inferred_category_id=4305&inference=1) lists a lot of different distributors and their stock levels

 As a last resort, AliExpress seems to have a decent bit of them.
 (Order at your own risk!)

+### Speaker Options

+Usually people order speakers from Game Boy aftermarket parts sellers, [like this](https://tinyurl.com/yxxmec4w).
+But, if you would rather get a speaker from Digikey, there is one that fits perfectly in the system: [CMS-2207-18SP](https://www.digikey.com/short/1q4nr8tm).

 ## Revision History